mozaik-association/mozaik/docs/Contacts Module.md

 !!! abstract "The goal of memberships fees"

-        The purpose of this feature is to be able to assign a membership type and a price according to selected rules !!! example
+        The purpose of this feature is to be able to assign a membership type and a price according to selected rules.
+        !!! example

             The price of a normal membership is 10€ and the price of a membership for people with disabilities is 5€.
-Contacts who are in a disability situation will benefit from the 5€ membership
+Contacts who are in a disability situation will benefit from the 5€ membership.

+            If the contact does not meet any of these rules, then the normal rate applies.
+Hence the importance of completing the information in the contact form.

 <figure markdown>